 The IETF Administration LLC (IETF LLC) operates the infrastructure and services that support the IETF, IRTF and IAB, including that managed by staff, contractors or volunteers; third-party managed infrastructure and services; and tools developed by staff, contractors or volunteers.
 The IETF LLC is not responsible for the standards development process and protocol vulnerabilities should be reported according to the guidance provided by the Internet Engineering Steering Group.

 The IETF LLC is committed to resolving security vulnerabilities quickly and carefully.
 If you believe you have discovered a security related issue within our online systems, then please help us by disclosing the issue to us by following the process below.

-Please be aware that the IETF operates in an open and transparent fashion and we publish extensive open records through multiple mechanisms.
-Please do not report the existence of our open records as vulnerabilities.
+NOTE: Please be aware that the IETF operates in an open and transparent fashion and we publish extensive open records through multiple mechanisms.
+Please do not report our open records as vulnerabilities.

 Contact us via email at firstname.lastname@example.org with a detailed report of the potential vulnerability.
 If you believe the vulnerability is serious or there is a chance that email is insecure, then please encrypt the message with PGP using this PGP Key, fingerprint 9E7A 1B85 6A21 1343 2AC6 241B 0097 A16B F233 2D8B.

 Your email should include as much of the following as possible: